theRealAph/ScopeLocals/README.md

 ## Motivation

-So you want to invoke a method `X`in a library which later calls back into your code.
+So you want to invoke a method `X` in a library which later calls back into your code.
 In your callback you need some context, perhaps a transaction ID or some `File` instances.
 However, `X` provides no way to pass a reference through their code into your callback.
 What are you to do?
-Unfortunately, you don't have much choice other than to store the context into what is, in effect, a global variable.
+Unfortunately, you're going to have to store the context into what is, in effect, a global variable.
 A `ThreadLocal` instance is a slight improvement on a global variable, in that you can have multiple instances in a program, one per thread.
-However, this kind of usage is still not re-entrant, so if `X` calls back into your method you'll be in trouble.
+However, this kind of usage is still not re-entrant, so if `X` in turn calls back into your method you'll be in trouble.
 And if the callback happens on a different thread, this approach breaks down altogether.

 The core idea of scope locals is to support something like a "special variable" in Common Lisp.
 This is a dynamically-scoped variable, which